Jean-003/Team_Profile_Generator/README.md

 Anytime that the user decides to not add anymore employees, the questions will cease and a 'team HTML' file containing all the user's responses is generated.

-**Image showing the result of runnind the command: node index.js in the intergrated terminal in Visual Studio Code.
+**Image showing the result of running the command: node index.js in the intergrated terminal in Visual Studio Code.**